 Neighbors, Farmers, Friends

-Organic Valley was founded 34 years ago by seven organic farmers who valued the sense of community.
+Organic Valley was founded about 35 years ago by seven organic farmers who valued the sense of community.
 In 2017, Organic Valley farmers Les Miller and Don Oldick shared their stories in this video that shows the powerful connection of “Neighbors.”

 The Miller family has been farming on the same land for about 50 years, while the Oldick family has been there for close to 60 years.
 As Miller will tell you, there has not been a cross word between the families in that time.